parthbeingparth/immunity_tool/README.md

 "webApp" contains all the files realted to web-app.
 It is at the initial stage currently.

-Will update a proper readme soon.
+For any doubts or queries contact parth.verma96@gmail.com

+Full readme will be updated soon.
+Stay tuned!